Chocoleight/StopDespawn/README.md

 ## Installation

 - Were you expecting me to make a tutorial on how to install a resource for you?
-Nah, but don't worry, I'll give you the download link: <a class="attachment" href="https://forum.fivem.net/uploads/default/original/3X/8/a/8ae7d9e5998eb4430767da91515a82e0e84ec853.zip">StopDespawn.zip</a> (2.5 KB)
+Nah, but don't worry, I'll give you the download link: <a class="attachment" href="/uploads/default/original/3X/8/a/8ae7d9e5998eb4430767da91515a82e0e84ec853.zip">StopDespawn.zip</a> (2.5 KB)

 - Open the config.lua file and customize it if you want.

 ## Known bugs

 - When many saved vehicles are near eachother and they all must be restored, it sometimes spawns some of them twice.
-If anyone knows how to fix that, please tell me :pray:
+If anyone knows how to fix that, please tell me. :pray:
+- Some may consider a bug the fact that the customization of the vehicles doesn't save, but it's not.
+It will soon be implemented (check the To-Do section).
+- If you quickly enter and exit a vehicle it doesn't get saved.
+But hey, don't worry, it'll be fixed in the next update by saving on vehicle enter.

 ## To-Do